dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 You cannot transparently "look for variables" that way.

 ### Will constraints be retained?

+_The following has been tested in SWI-Prolog 8.3.
+Other Prologs may differ.
+In particular, SICStus seems to drop the constraints on copied variables._

 Will constraints on unbound variables be retained if they are copied to a bag via `findall/3`?

-TL;DR: Yes (at least in SWI-Prolog).
+Yes (at least in SWI-Prolog).

 Consider: